Jack Grealish: Republic of Ireland

 While playing in Irish youth teams, England were known to have been pursuing him, even naming him in their under-17 team in 2011 at the age of 15 – an invitation he declined.
 After being left off the Republic of Ireland under-21 team for three qualifiers in October 2012, the English FA made an approach for him to switch.
-Republic of Ireland under-21 manager Noel King said in May 2013 that the 17-year-old was pondering a switch to England so he was not considered for a friendly against Denmark, although King later stepped in to assure Grealish and his family that he was a part of his plans.

 Grealish made his under-21 debut for the Republic of Ireland as a late substitute against the Faroe Islands in August 2013.
 In 2013, Grealish reaffirmed his desire to continue representing Ireland.
 In August 2014, Grealish was again named to the Republic of Ireland under-21 squad.
 It was initially reported that he would decline the call up to the under-21s due to being undecided over his international future, however Grealish did turn out for the Republic of Ireland in a 2–0 loss against Germany.
 It later emerged that Grealish had actually declined a call-up to the senior Irish team after talks with Martin O'Neill.

 In October 2014, Grealish pulled out of a Republic of Ireland under-21 squad for a game against Norway to play in a behind closed doors friendly for his club Aston Villa and England under-21 manager Gareth Southgate confirmed that the Football Association were monitoring the player's situation.
 Reports emerged on 17 October that Grealish had declared for Ireland and would make his senior debut the next month but this was denied by the player.
 Grealish was awarded the Under-21 player of the year by the Football Association of Ireland in March 2015 where he announced that he had taken a break from youth internationals over the past year to focus on breaking into the Aston Villa first team and that he expected to be back playing for Ireland in the near future.
 In May 2015, O'Neill confirmed that Grealish had turned down another call-up to the Irish senior squad, this time for a friendly against England and a European Championship qualifier against Scotland.
 England manager Roy Hodgson disclosed that although he had been in contact with Grealish, he had chosen not to include him in their squad to face Ireland in case of a backlash.
 In August 2015, Hodgson met with Grealish to discuss his future.